kingston-hackSpace/Interactive_Graphics/README.md

 ----
 ## Three.js:

-Three.js is best used for browser-based 3D graphics and interactive projects that require spatial or three-dimensional interaction online.
+Best used for **browser-based 3D graphics and interactive projects** that require spatial or three-dimensional interaction online.
+Suitable for more complex 3D interaction than p5.js

 Ideal when your project is online and requires 3D interactivity.

-Suitable for more complex 3D interaction than p5.js
+Supports interaction through the mouse, keyboard, webcam and audio.

-Can connect to physical computing systems via WebSockets, APIs or server bridges
+Interaction with microcontrollers and Raspberry Pi requires WebSockets, APIs or server bridges.

 Open-Source and Free.